Rauf-Kurbanov/au_dl_course/README.md

 # au_dl_course
-homeworks for course on deep learning
+preparing homeworks for course on deep learning in SpbAU